sublimetext-io/docs.sublimetext.io/docs/reference/package-control/repository.md

 }
 ```

-If only a single asset is shipped per release,
-globs can be used to fetch files of any name.
+If the asset file name differs for each version,
+you may use globs
+to match the changing parts.

-Supported globs:
+Supported placeholders:

 - `*` — any number of characters
-- `?` — single character placeholder
+- `?` — a single character

 ```json
 {